awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateWebServer.md

 **To connect to your EC2 instance and install the Apache web server with PHP**

-1. To connect to the EC2 instance that you created earlier, follow the steps in [Connect to Your Instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-connect-to-instance-linux.html)\.
+1. To connect to the EC2 instance that you created earlier, follow the steps in [Connect to Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-connect-to-instance-linux.html)\.

 1. To get the latest bug fixes and security updates, update the software on your EC2 instance by using the following command:
 **Note**
 The `-y` option installs the updates without asking for confirmation\.
 To examine updates before installing, omit this option\.

    ```
-   [ec2-user ~]$ sudo yum update –y
+   [ec2-user ~]$ sudo yum update -y
    ```

 1. After the updates complete, install the Apache web server with the PHP software package using the **yum install** command, which installs multiple software packages and related dependencies at the same time: